In the world of incident management, learning can be hugely impactful.

 Incidents over time is a metric that tracks the number of reported incidents within a specific time period, such as days, weeks, or months.

-For example, if your data analysis reveals an increasing trend in cybersecurity incidents targeting your organization's web applications during weekends or holidays when staffing levels are lower than usual, you may need to reevaluate resource allocation strategies for those times.
+For example, if your data analysis reveals an increasing trend in incidents targeting your organization's web applications during weekends or holidays when staffing levels are lower than usual, you may need to reevaluate resource allocation strategies for those times.

 The underlying causes behind the fluctuations in these numbers can inform organizations on how to continually strengthen their defenses and infrastructure.

-Like I said at the beginning, these seven metrics can help you gain a better understanding of how your incident response processes are performing overall.
+These seven metrics can help you gain a better understanding of how your incident response processes are performing overall.
 But how exactly do you go about gathering these metrics?

 This is where incident.io’s Insights dashboard comes in.